SupportClass/streen/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Streen is a centralized interface for interacting with Twitch Chat.
-It is essentially a wrapper for [twitch-irc](https://github.com/twitch-irc/twitch-irc), and it operates via Socket.IO websockets.
+It is essentially a wrapper for [tmi.js](https://docs.tmijs.org/), and it operates via Socket.IO websockets.

-Streen is useful in situations where multiple processes all need to connect to Twitch Chat, but the overhead of spinning up multiple and managing multiple IRC bots is not acceptable.
+Streen is useful in situations where multiple processes all need to connect to Twitch Chat, but the overhead of spinning up multiple and managing multiple chat bots is not acceptable.
 Streen operates as a single bot and exposes a websocket API.

 ## Installation